ONSdigital/blaise-totalmobile-services/README.md

 ### Services

-- Cloud Function () blah blah blah
+- Cloud Function (create_totalmobile_job) to create jobs in Totalmobile.
-- Cloud Function () blah blah blah
+- Cloud Function (create_instrument_case_tasks) to get all cases for an instrument, apply business logic to filter out cases, then send the case details to Totalmobile as "jobs" via the create_totalmobile_job Cloud Function via Cloud Tasks.
 - Flask application with several endpoints for receiving data updates from Totalmobile.
 More details can be found in the [app readme](app/README.md).

 ### Local Setup